 Getting Started

 You do not need a HELIX server, a HELIX tracker, or a HELIX-owned execution loop to start.
-Those can be supplied by your runtime.
+A runtime, meaning the tool doing the work, can supply those pieces later.
 DDx is the reference runtime integration, not the definition of HELIX.

 The Core Flow

-3. Invoke the HELIX alignment/planning skill.
-Ask your agent/runtime to use HELIX to reconcile the artifact stack, identify drift, and propose the next bounded planning or implementation step.
+- Invoke the HELIX skill.
+Ask your agent to reconcile the artifact stack, meaning the set of HELIX documents for the project, identify drift, choose a workflow mode, and propose the next bounded planning or implementation step.

-4. Let your runtime execute the work.
+- Let your runtime execute the work.
 The runtime can be DDx, Claude Code, Codex, Databricks Genie, a CI workflow, or a local agent harness.
-HELIX supplies the method and artifact discipline; the runtime supplies queueing, execution, review, and evidence capture.
+HELIX supplies the document method; the runtime supplies queueing, execution, review, and evidence capture.

 The simplest prompt is enough: